-Elections to the UK Parliament are conducted via First Past the Post (FPTP).
+Elections to the UK Parliament are conducted via the non-proportional First Past the Post (FPTP).
 Most voters will be familiar with how FPTP works.
 Scotland is divided into 59 constituencies each containing a roughly equal number of voters.
 Voters cast their ballot for a single candidate, and the candidate that wins the most votes wins the single seat available.

 The current boundaries for the Scottish constituencies in the UK Parliament are shown below.
 Detailed constituency maps are available here.